artainmo/DevOps/cloud/README.md

 Sustainability focuses on minimizing the environmental impacts of running cloud workloads.<br>
 As design principle, understand own impact.
 Establish sustainability goals.
 Maximize the utilization of running services to be energy efficient.
 Adopt new hardware/software over time.
 Use managed services to share infrastructure.
 Reduce the amount of energy or resources required to use services and the need for cutomers to upgrade devices.

+AWS Well-Architected Tool enables review of architecture in relation to the previously covered 6 pillars to adopt architectural best practices.

+AWS Customer Carbon Footprint Tool is used to track, measure, review and forecast carbon emissions generated from AWS usage.
+Helps meet sustainability goals.

+AWS Cloud Adoption Framework (CAF) is an ebook and not a service.
+It helps build and execute a comprehensive plan for digital transformation through innovative use of AWS.
+Thus how to transform by leveraging the cloud.
+It is based on best practices and lessons learned from 1000s of customers.<br>
+CAF identifies organizational capabilities for successful cloud transformations.
+CAF groups its capabilities in 6 perspectives, Business, People, Governance, Platform, Security, and Operations.<br>
+Within those 6 perspectives we can make distinction between Business capabilities which refer to the Business, People and Governance perspectives and the Technical capabilites which refer to Platform, Security and Operations perspectives.<br>
+&nbsp;&nbsp;&nbsp;** The Business Perspective helps ensure that cloud investments accelerate own digital transformation ambitions and business outcomes.<br>
+&nbsp;&nbsp;&nbsp;** The People Perspective serves as a bridge between technology and business.
+Via the people, focus is set on culture, organizational structure, leadership and workforce to help organizations evolve to a culture of continuous growth and learning.<br>
+&nbsp;&nbsp;&nbsp;** The Governance Perspective helps orchestrate cloud initiatives while maximizing organizational benefits and minimizing transformation-related risks.<br>
+&nbsp;&nbsp;&nbsp;** The Platform Perspective helps build an enterprise-grade, scalable, hybrid cloud platform to modernize existing workloads and implement new cloud-native solutions.<br>
+&nbsp;&nbsp;&nbsp;** The Security Perspective helps achieve the confidentiality, integrity and availability of data and cloud workloads.<br>
+&nbsp;&nbsp;&nbsp;** The Operations Perspective helps ensure cloud services are delivered at a level that meets own business needs.<br>
+As Transformation Domains we have Technology, Process, Organization and Product, to help drive business outcomes.<br>
+&nbsp;&nbsp;&nbsp;** Technology refers to using the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms.<br>
+&nbsp;&nbsp;&nbsp;** Process refers to digitizing, automating and optimizing own business operations.
+Leveraging data and ML.<br>
+&nbsp;&nbsp;&nbsp;** Organization refers to reimagining operating model.
+By re-organizing teams and using methods to rapidly iterate and evolve.<br>
+&nbsp;&nbsp;&nbsp;** Product refers to reimagining own business model by creating new value propositions (products/services) and revenue models.<br>
+CAF has 4 Tranformation Phases.<br>
+&nbsp;&nbsp;&nbsp;**

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>